-Schedule 1 Dictionary
+Schedule 2 Dictionary

 Note.
 Unless otherwise defined in this Plan, words and expressions that are defined in the Act or in the Regulations have the same meaning in this Plan.
-See clause 6 (2).

 Aboriginal person has the same meaning as under section 4 of the Aboriginal Land Rights Act 1983.